Table of Contents

 Meth Addiction Treatment

-Individuals with mild level meth addictions or people that just want to brush up on their addiction treatment, should enter standard outpatient program (OP) treatment.
+Individuals with mild-level meth addictions or people that just want to brush up on their addiction treatment should enter standard outpatient program (OP) treatment.
 This is because OPs only require their patients to attend rehab for around a couple of hours a day, once or twice a week.

 Receive Meth Addiction Treatment at Live Free Recovery

-One ideal rehab facility to receive meth addiction treatment at is Live Free Recovery.
+One ideal rehab facility to receive meth addiction treatment at Live Free Recovery.
 This is because here at Live Free Recovery, we offer our patients a full continuum of care that treats a wide variety of substance addictions, including meth addiction.
-Here at Live Free Recovery, we even offer our patients sober living homes that they can stay in as they transition from treatment and recovery back into regular society.
+Here at Live Free Recovery, we even offer our patients sober living homes that they can stay in as they transition from drug abuse treatment and recovery back into regular society.